Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 - If there’s a high latency event, what’s our recovery time to return to a normal, real-time user experience?

-How severe each attack is.
-For example, a CPU attack would have a different magnitude if it targeted 10% of CPU versus 20% of CPU.
+How severe each experiment is.
+For example, a CPU experiment would have a different magnitude if it targeted 10% of CPU versus 20% of CPU.
 This is often used in conjunction with blast radius.

-A Gremlin attack that consumes memory.
+A Gremlin experiment that consumes memory.
 By purposefully consuming memory, you can test your systems to ensure they can tolerate a sudden increase in usage, and to gauge the impact on performance.
-Running Memory attacks can answer questions such as:
+Running Memory experiments can answer questions such as:

 - How does application and system performance/stability degrade as memory resources become scarce?